Open-EO/openeo-python-client/docs/udp.rst

     )

-Additionally, based on our application we can also define collection, or even bands as parameter as shown below:
+Additionally, based on our application, we can also define the collection, or even bands as parameters as shown below:

 .. code-block:: python
     datacube = connection.load_collection(